inductiva/inductiva/docs-sources/openfoam/mpi-openfoam/foundation-inductiva.md

 This approach is straightforward: divide your domain into the same number of **physical cores** and run the simulation.

-* The VM provides 16 vCPUs, but only 8 physical cores.
+* The computational resource provides 16 vCPUs, but only 8 physical cores.
 * Running with 8 processes (one per core) results in ~50% CPU utilization:

 ![CPU Usage](../_static/quick-start/system_metrics_50_2tpc.png)

-You can also configure your VM so that the number of available vCPUs matches the number of physical cores (using `threads_by_core=1`).
+You can also configure your computational resource so that the number of available vCPUs matches the number of physical cores (using `threads_by_core=1`).
 More information is provided [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading).
-This change will make CPU utilization appear as **100%**, due to the fact that the VM will only have 8 vCPUs:
+This change will make CPU utilization appear as **100%**, due to the fact that the computational resource will only have 8 vCPUs:

 ![CPU Usage](../_static/quick-start/system_metrics_100.png)

 > **Note**: To clarify.
 The `c2d-highcpu-16` has 16 vCPUs with the default `threads_per_core=2`.
-Once we change to `threads_per_core=1` the VM will only have 8 vCPUs, one vCPU per phisical core.
+Once we change to `threads_per_core=1` the computational resource will only have 8 vCPUs, one vCPU per phisical core.
 Meaning, that using 8 partitions will result in a CPU utilization of 100%.

 ---